deliveroo/deliveroo.engineering/sustainable-testing.md

 ### Require just what is needed

-Rails comes with a bad practice that is hugely damaging both to decoupling functionnality and to speed of tests: it loads "all the things" every time the environment is loaded—which means reading Ruby sources from disk and compiling it.
+Rails comes with a bad practice that is hugely damaging both to decoupling functionality and to speed of tests: it loads "all the things" every time the environment is loaded—which means reading Ruby sources from disk and compiling it.
 For even a medium-sized application, that can easily be 1000s of files.

-Rails's bad behaviour is why when a class `A` references a class `B` (peharps `A` is a factory of `B`'s, for instance), you don't need to `require 'b'` in `a.rb`. **You should** make dependencies explicit.
+Rails's bad behaviour is why when a class `A` references a class `B` (perhaps `A` is a factory of `B`'s, for instance), you don't need to `require 'b'` in `a.rb`. **You should** make dependencies explicit.